patcg-individual-drafts/ipa/sec-priv-q.md

 There two major components to this work that require special attention from a privacy perspective:

-1. This proposal uses information - match keys - that might be used to perform cross-site tracking.
+1. This proposal uses information - match keys - that could be used to perform cross-site tracking if the protections in the proposal were to fail.
 The API allows any web site to request and receive this information from user agents.
-The proposal includes a number of measures that are designed to protect this information.
+   The proposal includes multiple measures that are designed to protect this information.

 2. The aggregated information that is provided to sites is based on the the use of match keys.
 The use of differential privacy ensures that there is some